stefan-peng/honden/README.md

         backupall and backupcards.
 These are bzipped
         TARs (.tar.bz2).
       media/
-        recordings/
-          flashcards/
-            This directory contains recordings of flashcards.
-            Each recording's name is the integral ID of the associated flashcard followed by the .wav
-            extension.
-If there are multiple recordings for a single flashcard, then the first one is named as just mentioned, whereas subsequent recordings'
-            names are the flashcard's unique ID followed by ".N", where N is the recording's zero-based index, and the .wav extension.
-        sds/
-          This directory contains Chinese character stroke
-          order diagrams.
-Each file's name is the character that the file describes followed by an image extension.
-          Right now, all of my diagrams are PNGs. other/
-        This directory contains miscellaneous data.
+        This directory contains media files.
 Honden
         ignores it.
+      other/
+        This directory contains miscellaneous data.
+        Honden ignores it.

 ## The Scripts